Alpha shape: Characterization

-Then, an edge of the alpha-shape is drawn between two members of the finite point set whenever there exists a generalized disk of radius 1/α that has the two points on its boundary and that contains none of the point set in its interior.
+Then, an edge of the alpha-shape is drawn between two members of the finite point set whenever there exists a generalized disk of radius $1/\alpha$ that has the two points on its boundary and that contains none of the point set in its interior.

-If α = 0, then the alpha-shape associated with the finite point set is its ordinary convex hull.
+If $\alpha=0$, then the alpha-shape associated with the finite point set is its ordinary convex hull.

 Alpha complex

 Alpha shapes are closely related to alpha complexes, which are subcomplexes of the Delaunay triangulation of the point set.
 Each edge or triangle of the Delaunay triangulation may be associated with a characteristic radius: the radius of the smallest empty circle containing the edge or triangle.
-For each real number α, the α-complex of the given set of points is the simplicial complex formed by the set of edges and triangles whose radii are at most 1/α.
+For each real number $\alpha$, the $\alpha$-complex of the given set of points is the simplicial complex formed by the set of edges and triangles whose radii are at most $1/\alpha$.

-The α-complex is also a subcomplex of the Čech complex, but computationally more efficient if the ambient space has dimension 2 or 3.
+The $\alpha$-complex is also a subcomplex of the Čech complex, but computationally more efficient if the ambient space has dimension 2 or 3.

-The union of the edges and triangles in the α-complex forms a shape closely resembling the α-shape; however it differs in that it has polygonal edges rather than edges formed from arcs of circles.
+The union of the edges and triangles in the $\alpha$-complex forms a shape closely resembling the $\alpha$-shape; however it differs in that it has polygonal edges rather than edges formed from arcs of circles.
 More specifically, Edelsbrunner (1995) showed that the two shapes are homotopy equivalent.
-(In this later work, Edelsbrunner used the name "α-shape" to refer to the union of the cells in the α-complex, and instead called the related curvilinear shape an α-body.)
+(In this later work, Edelsbrunner used the name "$\alpha$-shape" to refer to the union of the cells in the $\alpha$-complex, and instead called the related curvilinear shape an $\alpha$-body.)